-74. The Pradaxa[TM] administered to Plaintiff was expected to reach the user without substantial change in the condition in which it was sold.
+74. The Pradaxa[TM] administered to Plaintiff was expected to reach user without substantial change in the condition in which it was sold.

-75. The Pradaxa[TM] administered to Plaintiff reached Plaintiff without substantial change in the condition in which it was sold.
+75. The Pradaxa[TM] administered to Plaintiff reached Plaintiff without substantial change in the condition to which it was sold.

-76. There were safer alternative methods and designs for Defendants' Pradaxa[TM].
+76. There were safer alternative methods and designs for Defendants' PradaxaTM.